|SIYE Time:12:24 on 13th August 2022|

 While he was busy fastening his helmet to the bike, I got out of the car and smiled at him.
 The muttered conversation at the school gates behind me had stopped.
 I did not turn around, but I could sense the enquiring eyes of the school-gate mums behind me.
 I wondered if they, too, had recognised him.

-‘Hello,’ I said rather breathlessly.
+‘Hello,’ I said, rather breathlessly.
 ‘You must be Ginny’s husband.’

 The second he’d removed the helmet I knew that this was definitely Al’s dad, Harry Potter.
 There could be absolutely no doubt about that, the jet black hair and bright green eyes proved it.
 As my dad would say, Al Potter was a dead spit of his father.
 Though, unlike Al, his father’s eyes were hidden behind glasses.

-He was about average height and he looked young, very young, but he was probably in his late twenties.
+He was about average height and he looked young, very young, but he was probably, like Ginny, in his late twenties.
 He wasn’t skinny, but he wasn’t muscular either, he was lean and slim and his hair was tousled and untidy.
 I prefer more meat on my men, but he was rather cute.
 He had a strange boyish charm which made me (and some of the mothers behind me, I suspected from the excited murmurs which I could now hear) want to look after him.

 ‘You must be Jacqui,’ he said, smiling as he held out a hand in greeting.
 ‘Ginny’s told me about you.
 You’re right.
 I’m Harry Potter, James’s dad.’
 There was so much pride in his voice when he spoke those last two words that I wanted to hug him.
-But I resisted the temptation and simply shook his hand.
+I resisted temptation and simply shook his outstretched hand.

 ‘Hello Harry Potter, James’s dad,’ I burbled stupidly.